Post-Call & Mid-Call SMS

 • Outreach > Scripts for outbound campaigns

-• Inbound > Receptionist for inbound calls
+• Inbound > Inbound Agents > Select Agent > Script & Actions for inbound calls

-Step 2: Create or Edit a Use Case
+Step 2: Create or Edit an Action

-Step 3: Configure the Use Case
+Step 3: Configure the Action

-Within the Use Case configuration, you’ll define:
+Within the Action configuration, you’ll define:

 • Use Case Name: What this scenario is for (e.g., “Appointment Scheduling”)